 Enjoy a full Greek breakfast buffet at the Bratsera, followed by the first session of our writing classes in the intimate Virani Suite, our theme being: “The Secret Strength of Storytelling: from Homer to Nikos Kazantzakis — and You.”
 This morning we will begin with the inspiration stage of the writing journey, with includes an exercise in bibliomancy (divination through books) with the goal of writing the first draft of an original story or essay.

 Follow the class with a light lunch (own expense).
 Enjoy an early afternoon revision session in the poolside garden, in the spirit of Justice Brandeis who said, “There is no great writing, only great rewriting.”
 In the late afternoon the instructor will be available for the first of his one-on-one consultations.

 Free evening on Hydra.
-Optional group meeting to discuss our manuscripts at the popular local taverna, The Pirate Bar, a short walk from our hotel, along the harbour.
+Optional group meeting at the popular local taverna, The Pirate Bar, a short walk from our hotel, along the harbour.
 (Overnight on Hydra at the Bratsera Hotel or similar)

 Sacred Time, Sacred Space (B, L)Read more

-We will then enjoy a light lunch together at the hotel (included in tour price) before a brief visit to the Historical Archives Museum, founded in 1918 and housed in an elegant stone mansion overlooking the port.
-The fascinating collection will provide you with a contemporary example of how museums (House of the Muses) have served as sacred spaces and writing prompts for millennia.
-Afterwards we will gather in one of the many tavernas on the harbour (refreshments at own expense) to write about a single object that seized our imagination in the museum in a way that will amplify whatever writing project we are engaged in.
+We will then enjoy a light lunch together at the hotel before a brief visit to the Historical Archives Museum, founded in 1918 and housed in an elegant stone mansion overlooking the port.
+The fascinating collection will provide you with a contemporary example of how museums (house of the muses) have served as sacred spaces for millennia.
+Afterwards we will gather in one of the many tavernas on the harbour to write about a single object that seized our imagination in the museum in a way that will amplify whatever writing project we are engaged in.

 Free evening.
 Phil will be available for one-on-one consultations.
 (Overnight on Hydra at the Bratsera Hotel or similar)